 Think about your morning routine.
 Do you wake up because you have to wake up?
 Is it your alarm telling you to get ready for work, is it the kids that wake you up, or do you get up because you want to?
 The more productive you can be in the mornings the better.

 Define your purpose, invest in yourself and most importantly feel inspired.
 The more positive you are the higher your energy levels will feel.

-Sounds obvious but it’s not just the amount of sleep you get but the quality of sleep as well.
+Sounds obvious but it’s not just the amount of sleep you get but the quality of sleep as well and this will depend on your bed.
+According to Savvy Sleeper, when having a high quality mattress a person is able to sleep in a better way .
 What you do and what you think about before you sleep sleeps with you.
 Watch TV?
 Check emails?
 Feel stressed?
 Worried about the next day?
 All of this will affect the quality of your sleep.